reeen21/Hawk/README.md

 - Automatically redirects the user to your app’s page on the App Store.
 - Flexible Version Comparison: Choose the level of comparison (major, minor, or patch) using the UpdateLevel enum.

+## Example
+Check out the example application to see Hawk in action.
+Simply open the `Example-SwiftUI/Example-SwiftUI.xcodeproj` or `Example-UIKit/Example-UIKit.xcodeproj` and run.

 ## Requirements
-- iOS 15 or later
+- iOS 15.0 or later
-- Swift 5.5 or later
+- Swift 5.5 or later (This library is also available in Swift6.)

 ## Installation
 ### Swift Package Manager